gnoesiboe/todo-text/README.md

 # Todo text

-Simple, client-side todo list app that stores your todos in a dropbox app folder for cross device access.
-It uses a lot of keyboard shortucts and markdown syntax for formatting.
+Simple, client-side todo list app that stores your todos in Google firestore, for cross device access.
+It uses a lot of keyboard shortcuts and Markdown-like syntax for formatting.

 ## Screenshot